kadiwalsufiyan/Linux-Deep-Dive-/01-linux-basic-commands/README.md

-🐧 Lab 1: Introduction to Linux Basic Commands
+# Lab 1: Introduction to Linux Basic Commands

----
+***

-📌 Lab Objectives
+## Objectives

-By completing this lab, you will learn how to:
+By the end of this lab, you will be able to:

-- Use basic Linux commands.
-- Navigate between directories.
-- Create and remove files and directories.
-- Copy and move files.
-- Create and execute a basic Bash script.
+* Understand and execute basic Linux commands (ls, cd, pwd, mkdir, rm).

----
+* Navigate directories and manage files efficiently.
+* Write a simple Bash script to automate file and directory creation.

+***

-🖥️ Prerequisites
+## Prerequisites

-Before starting this lab, you need:

-- A Linux operating system (Ubuntu, Debian, Fedora, etc.)
+* A Linux-based operating system (e.g., Ubuntu, Fedora, or Debian).
-- Terminal access
+* Terminal access (Ctrl+Alt+T or search for "Terminal" in applications).
-- Basic knowledge of the Linux command line

----
+* Basic familiarity with using a command-line interface (CLI).

+***

+## Lab Tasks

-🚀 Task 1: Basic Linux Commands
+### Task 1: Learn Basic Linux Commands

----

-🔹 Command 1: "ls"

-📌 Purpose
+#### Subtask 1.1: List Directory Contents (ls)

+1. Open the terminal.
-The "ls" command is used to list files and directories.
+2. Type the following command to list files and directories in the current folder:

-💻 Command

 ls

-📖 Explanation

-This command displays the files and directories available in the current location.
+Expected Outcome: A list of files and directories in your current location.

-🎯 Expected Result

-You will see a list of files and directories.

----

-🔹 Command 2: "ls -l"

-📌 Purpose

-Display detailed information about files and directories.

-💻 Command
+Explanation: ls stands for "list" and displays the contents of the current directory.

+3. To view detailed information (permissions, size, etc.), use:

 ls -l

-📖 Explanation

-The "-l" option shows information such as:

-- File permissions
-- File owner
-- File size
-- Modification date

----

-🔹 Command 3: "ls -a"

-📌 Purpose

-Display all files, including hidden files.

-💻 Command
+Explanation: The -l flag provides a long listing format.

+4. To show hidden files (those starting with a dot), use:

 ls -a

-📖 Explanation

-Files starting with "." are hidden files in Linux.

----

-📂 Task 2: Directory Navigation

----

-🔹 Command 4: "pwd"

-📌 Purpose

-Display the current working directory.

-💻 Command
+Explanation: The -a flag shows all files, including hidden ones.

+***

+#### Subtask 1.2: Navigate Directories (cd) and Print Working Directory (pwd)

+1. Check your current directory with:

 pwd

-🎯 Expected Result

-You will see the full path of your current directory.
+Expected Outcome: The full path of your current directory (e.g., /home/username).

-Example:

-/home/username

----

-🔹 Command 5: "cd ~"

-📌 Purpose

-Navigate to the user's home directory.
+2. Navigate to your home directory:

-💻 Command

 cd ~

-📖 Explanation

-The "~" symbol represents the current user's home directory.
+Explanation: ~ is a shortcut for the home directory.

----

-🔹 Command 6: "cd Documents"

-📌 Purpose

-Move into the "Documents" directory.
+3. Move into a subdirectory (e.g., Documents):

-💻 Command

 cd Documents

-⚠️ Note

-The directory must exist.
-Use "ls" to check available directories.

----

-🔹 Command 7: "cd .."

-📌 Purpose
+Troubleshooting: If the directory doesn’t exist, you’ll see an error.
+Use ls to verify.

-Move to the parent directory.
+4. Return to the previous directory:

-💻 Command

 cd ..

-📖 Explanation

-The ".." symbol represents the parent directory.
+Explanation: .. refers to the parent directory.

----

-📁 Task 3: Directory Management

----

-🔹 Command 8: "mkdir"

-📌 Purpose
+***

+#### Subtask 1.3: Create and Remove Directories (mkdir, rm)

-Create a new directory.
+1. Create a new directory named test_folder:

-💻 Command

 mkdir test_folder

-🎯 Expected Result

-A directory named "test_folder" will be created.
+Expected Outcome: A new directory named test_folder is created.

----

-🔹 Command 9: "rmdir"

-📌 Purpose

-Remove an empty directory.

-💻 Command
+2. Verify the creation:

+ls

+3. Remove the directory (must be empty):

 rmdir test_folder

-⚠️ Important

-This command works only if the directory is empty.

----

-🔹 Command 10: "rm -r"

-📌 Purpose
+Explanation: rmdir removes empty directories.

-Remove a directory and its contents.
+4. To remove a directory and its contents recursively:

-💻 Command

 rm -r test_folder

-⚠️ Warning

-This command permanently deletes files and directories.
-Use it carefully.

----

-📄 Task 4: File Management

----

-🔹 Command 11: "touch"

-📌 Purpose

-Create an empty file.

-💻 Command
+> Warning: This is irreversible.
+Use with caution.

+***

+### Task 2: Practice Navigating and Managing Files

+#### Subtask 2.1: Create and Delete Files

+1. Create a file named example.txt:

 touch example.txt

-🎯 Expected Result

-A new empty file named "example.txt" will be created.

----

-🔹 Command 12: "rm"

-📌 Purpose

-Delete a file.

-💻 Command
+Explanation: touch creates an empty file.

+2. Delete the file:

 rm example.txt

-⚠️ Warning

-Deleted files may not be easily recoverable.

----

-🔹 Command 13: "cp"

-📌 Purpose
+***

+#### Subtask 2.2: Copy and Move Files

+1. Recreate example.txt:

+touch example.txt

-Copy a file.
+2. Copy the file to a new name:

-💻 Command

 cp example.txt example_copy.txt

-📖 Explanation

-This creates a copy of "example.txt" named "example_copy.txt".

----

-🔹 Command 14: "mv"

-📌 Purpose

-Move or rename files.

-💻 Command
+3. Move the file to a different directory (e.g., Documents):

 mv example_copy.txt ~/Documents/

-🎯 Expected Result

-The file will be moved to the "Documents" directory.

----

-⚙️ Task 5: Bash Scripting

----
+***

+### Task 3: Write a Script to Automate File/Directory Creation

-🔹 Step 1: Create the Script
+#### Subtask 3.1: Create a Bash Script

-💻 Command
+1. Open a text editor (e.g., nano):

 nano create_files.sh

-This creates and opens a new Bash script.

----

-🔹 Step 2: Add the Script Code

-💻 Bash Script
+2. Add the following code to the script:

 #!/bin/bash
 # This script creates directories and files
 mkdir -p lab_files

-cd lab_files || exit
+cd lab_files
 touch file1.txt file2.txt file3.txt
 echo "Files created successfully!"

-📖 Script Explanation

-Command| Purpose
-"#!/bin/bash"| Specifies the Bash interpreter
-"mkdir -p lab_files"| Creates the directory
-"cd lab_files"| Moves into the directory
-"touch"| Creates empty files
-"echo"| Displays a message

----
+Explanation:
+* #!/bin/bash specifies the interpreter.
+* mkdir -p creates a directory (ignores errors if it exists).
+* touch creates multiple files.

+3. Save and exit (Ctrl+O, Enter, Ctrl+X in nano).

-🔹 Step 3: Make the Script Executable
+4. Make the script executable:

-💻 Command

 chmod +x create_files.sh

-📖 Explanation

-This gives execute permission to the script.

----

-🔹 Step 4: Run the Script
+5. Run the script:

-💻 Command

 ./create_files.sh

-🎯 Expected Result

-The following structure will be created:

-lab_files/
-├── file1.txt
-├── file2.txt
-└── file3.txt

----

-🧠 Skills Practiced

-- Linux Command Line
-- Directory Navigation
-- File Management
-- Basic Linux Commands
-- Bash Scripting
-- File Permissions

----
+Expected Outcome: A lab_files directory with three empty files.

+***

-✅ Conclusion
+## Conclusion

-In this lab, I practiced essential Linux commands used for navigating directories and managing files.
+In this lab, you:

+* Learned essential Linux commands (ls, cd, pwd, mkdir, rm).
+* Practiced navigating directories and managing files.
-I also created and executed a Bash script to automate file and directory creation.
+* Created a Bash script to automate file/directory creation.

-These are fundamental skills required for a Linux System Administrator.
+These skills are foundational for Linux system administrators and will help you manage systems efficiently.
+Practice regularly to build confidence!

+Next Steps: Explore advanced commands (grep, chmod, find) and scripting.